raszpl/386RC-16/README.md

 # Status

 100% reconstructed schematic.
 95% ready for manufactuiring, remaining tasks:
 - Slot position is hard to judge from pictures picture alone due to lens distortion (perspective, pillow).
-I had to undistort them using
+I had to undistort them using [ShiftN](https://www.shiftn.de/ShiftN_functionality.html) and Gimp.
-- Dimensions are slightly off and needs measuring clearances.
+- Dimensions are slightly off, clearances need real measurements.
 - Hard to guess which Edge Connector power pins are 5V/Ground on the connector.
-Half has tantalums with painted ground pin, but the other half doesn.
+Only half has tantalums with painted polarization.
 Better to measure and verify.
-- I didnt bother with capacitors before confirming dimensions.
+- I didnt bother with decoupling capacitors before confirming dimensions.

 # Progress report